-- Explain line, staff, functional and lateral relationships within an organisation - Explain authority, responsibility and delegation with References to line relationships within an organisation - Explain the type of organisational structure currently adopted by an organisation - Suggest an alternative form of structure which it could adopt and which could be more appropriate to its current situation - Explain, using the contingency approach, how the suggested alternative structure is consistent with the main situational variables of task, technology, size and environment
+- Explain line, staff, functional and lateral relationships within an organisation - highlight and justify the relevance of authority, responsibility and delegation to line relationships - within a given organization - accurately describe and illustrate the type of organisational structure currently adopted by a given organisation. - suggest and describe an alternative form of structure which a given organisation could adopt and which could be more appropriate to its current situation.
+The description should include a diagram with each part clearly labelled. - justify how the suggested alternative structure is consistent with the main situational variables of a contingency approach to structure.

 The evidence must be specific to a particular organisation.
+References